 Cons

-In my mind, I find WordPress.com to be very similar to Blogger.
-You have a nice, simple, budget-friendly setup.
-But if you are a serious blogger and want to own your content and have complete control of your design, self-hosted is going to be the route you want to go.
+In our minds, WordPress.com is very similar to Blogger.
+You get a nice, simple, budget-friendly setup.
+But if you are a serious blogger who wants to own your content and have complete, unhindered control over your design, self-hosted (.org) is going to be the route you want to go.

 For help getting a self-hosted WordPress.org blog set up, you can follow this step-by-step tutorial for instructions.

-And for those of you who are visual like me, here is an eays to pin image with breakdown:
+(And for those of you who are visual like me, here is an easy-to-pin image with a breakdown!)

 If I decided to transfer my blog to WordPress.org would I lose my followers and content?